PiquelChips/DirkEngine-cpp/.github/CONTRIBUTING.md

     - If it is specifically related to the engine, add the 'DIRK_' prefix: **`DIRK_MACRO_NAME`**.
   - For everything else (variables, class members, and function parameters) use camel case: **`variableName`**.
 - Use 4 spaces for indentation, not tabs.
-- Don't forget to follow the rules in [**`.clang-format`**](https://github.com/PiquelChips/DirkEngine/blob/main/.clang-format)
+- Don't forget to follow the formatting rules in [**`.clang-format`**](https://github.com/PiquelChips/DirkEngine/blob/main/.clang-format)
 - When in doubt, match the code that's already there.